Omegapy/My-Academics-Portfolio/Platform-Based-Dev-Android-CSC475/Module-4-Portfolio-Milestone/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 Project Map:
-- Module-2 Milesone.pdf – Document about the requirements, UI/UX analysis, audience, and scope of an Android recipe app.
+- Module-4 Milesone.pdf – Document about the design details for the app.
+This includes the architecture, components, and overall layout of the user interface.
+Including wireframes.

 -----------------------------------------------------------------------------------------------------------------------------